-We are fully engaged with the BLNP at both a member and officer level.
+Please go to http://berkshirelnp.org/index.php/homepage/the-partners for further details.
+We have been fully engaged with the BLNP at both a member and officer level.
 The Council's Executive Portfolio Holder for Countryside sits on the BLNP Executive Board and the Council's Ecologist sits on the BLNP Steering Group.
 The Partnership includes representatives from Natural England, Thames Water, Environment Agency, BBOWT and the AONB.